shwlee/coin-challenger/resources/README.en.md

 Based on the map above, BlackMatter will not be generated in the locations occupied by players or empty spaces within a 2-tile radius of players (restricted locations).
 Across all players, excluding restricted locations, BlackMatter is generated randomly in four possible locations (if there are no available spaces, it will not be generated).
 BlackMatter stops appearing when HurryUp mode begins or if the game ends before then.
+When entering HurryUp mode, BlackMatter will also be subject to deletion.

 <br>
 <br>